hengyoush/kyanos/docs/watch.md

 ### Filtering by Protocol-Specific Information

-You can choose to capture only request-responses for a specific protocol by adding the protocol name after the `watch` command.
+You can choose to capture only request-responses for a specific protocol by adding the protocol name as subcommand.
 The currently supported protocols are:

 - `http`
 - `redis`